-- Centralized Dispatcher (iVPP) (Kiplo, optiMEMS) 4.

-- 5. Forecasting Engine (iVPP)

-- 6. Database (ESB)

-- 7. Aggregation and Intelligent Segmentation (iVPP)

-- Virtual Energy Console (iVPP) 8.

-- 9. Asset Agent (ESB)

-- 10. Assets (Smart Energy Router, Hybrid Transformer, BESS)

-1a.
-The prosumer sends his/her comfort settings to the database.

-1b.
-The Operator of the iVPP sends to the database constraints regarding the operation of the various assets of the system.

-1c.
-Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database.

-1d.
-The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to the database.

-1e.
-Heating network data are stored to the database.

-1f.
-The DSO sends grid requests to the database.

-2. The Virtual Energy Console gets metadata describing each asset and time series data in terms of consumption and generation of each asset from the database where the aggregator can get a clear overview of the assets and their condition.

-3a.
-The Aggregation and Intelligent Segmentation component gets load measurement data from the database.

-3b.
-The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters based on a predefined objective.

-4. The Virtual Energy Console gets the labels of the clustered data from the database.

-5a.
-The Forecasting Engine gets historical data of previous measurements and local meteorological data from to the database.

-5b.
-The Forecasting Engine gets the labels of the clustered data from the database.

-5c.
+- 1. DSO (External Systems/Cloud Services) - 2.
+Heat Network (External Systems/Cloud Services) - 3.
+Weather Forecast Provider (External Systems/Cloud Services) - 4.
+Centralized Dispatcher (iVPP) (Kiplo, optiMEMS) - 5.
+Forecasting Engine (iVPP) - 6.
+Database (ESB) - 7.
+Aggregation and Intelligent Segmentation (iVPP) - 8.
+Virtual Energy Console (iVPP) - 9.
+Asset Agent (ESB) - 10.
+Assets (Smart Energy Router, Hybrid Transformer, BESS)

+- 1a.
+The prosumer sends his/her comfort settings to the database. - 1b.
+The Operator of the iVPP sends to the database constraints regarding the operation of the various assets of the system. - lc.
+Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database. - Id.
+The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to the database. - le.
+Heating network data are stored to the database. - If.
+The DSO sends grid requests to the database. - 2.
+The Virtual Energy Console gets metadata describing each asset and time series data in terms of consumption and generation of each asset from the database where the aggregator can get a clear overview of the assets and their condition. - 3a.
+The Aggregation and Intelligent Segmentation component gets load measurement data from the database. - 3b.
+The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters based on a predefined objective. - 3c.
+The labels of the clustered data are sent to the database. - 4.
+The Virtual Energy Console gets the labels of the clustered data from the database. - 5a.
+The Forecasting Engine gets historical data of previous measurements and local meteorological data from to the database. - 5b.
+The Forecasting Engine gets the labels of the clustered data from the database. - 5c.
 The Forecasting Engine computes forecasts for power generation and consumption

-5d.
-The Forecasting Engine sends the forecasted data to the database.

-6a.
-The Centralized Dispatcher gets real time data, grid data, forecasted data and asset constraints that have been stored in the database.

-6b.
-The Centralized Dispatcher computes internally the optimal dispatch of the energy assets.

-6c.
-The Centralized Dispatcher sends setpoints for the operation of the assets.

-7. The asset agents send the aforementioned setpoints to the physical assets.
+- 5d.
+The Forecasting Engine sends the forecasted data to the database. - 6a.
+The Centralized Dispatcher gets real time data, grid data, forecasted data and asset constraints that have been stored in the database. - 6b.
+The Centralized Dispatcher computes internally the optimal dispatch of the energy assets. - 6c.
+The Centralized Dispatcher sends setpoints for the operation of the assets. - 7.
+The asset agents send the aforementioned setpoints to the physical assets.